hannaparkUH/hannaparkUH.github.io/projects/project-7.md

 <img class="ui image" src="{{ site.baseurl }}/images/CSExplore2.png">

-During the summer of 2020, I got an intership at Collaborative Software Development Laboratory led by Philip Johnson, a professor in the department of Information and Computer Sciences at the University of Hawaii.
+During the summer of 2020, I had a virtual intership at Collaborative Software Development Laboratory led by Philip Johnson, a professor in the department of Information and Computer Sciences at the University of Hawaii.
 [CSDL](https://csdl.ics.hawaii.edu/)